yangdamie/agent-tabs/README.md

 ## Scope and safety

 This is an unaudited testnet MVP.
 It is built to demonstrate delegated spending controls and receipt-based settlement, not to hold real user funds.
 A production version would require audited contracts, real service-provider integrations, stronger key management, and a fully implemented payment-protocol adapter.

+## Next steps

+- Connect the policy flow to compatible paid endpoints and real x402 payment adapters.
+- Add a merchant-facing receipt verification and settlement view.
+- Support multiple agent tabs and policy templates for different teams or tasks.
+- Audit the contracts and add stronger account and key-management controls before any production use.